Android Central Verdict

 The Amazon Echo needs no introduction at this point.
 What started off as an experimental invite-only gadget back in late 2014 has since become the most popular family of smart speakers on the market, with Amazon crushing competition from Google and Apple without breaking a sweat.

-There's nothing about the Amazon Echo (4th Gen) that'll make you an Alexa convert if you still don't like how the virtual helper works compared to something like Google Assistant, but for existing Alexa fans or anyone that's been wanting to finally jump on the bandwagon, this is one of the best speakers you can buy right now.
+There's nothing about the Amazon Echo (4th Gen) that'll make you an Alexa convert if you still don't like how the virtual helper works compared to something like Google Assistant.
+However, for existing Alexa fans or anyone that's been wanting to finally jump on the bandwagon, this is one of the best speakers you can buy right now.

-There are also options to bundle the Echo (4th Gen) with a smart plug, two Echo Dots (4th Gen), or a wall mount.
+You'll also find bundled options to buy the Echo (4th Gen) with two Echo Dots, a battery base, a smart bulb, Amazon Music Unlimited, or a wall mount.

 The design of the Echo (4th Gen) is the elephant in the room for this review, so let's start there.
 All past Echo speakers up until this one have featured a tall, cylindrical shape that changed ever-so-slightly with each new release.
-The 2nd Gen model added fabric for the first time, the 3rd Gen rounded out the shape a bit more, and the new 4th Gen Echo we have now has gone complete circle.
+The 2nd Gen model added fabric for the first time, the 3rd Gen Echo rounded out the shape a bit more, and the 4th Gen Echo we have now has gone completely circular.